 States have done a fine job contributing to causes with license plates, and a shining example of this is breast cancer awareness plates.
 Funds from these plates go towards research and supportive programs, while bringing it into the social consciousness.

 These plates honor, celebrate, or are designed for first responders.
-Arkansas, Indiana, and Kentucky all pay homage to fallen heroes; Minnesota, Montana, Nevada, and Virginia are for responders themselves; and Mississippi and Tennessee encourage appreciation of nurses.
+Alabama,Maine, Minnesota, Montana (firefighter), Nevada, and Virginia are for responders themselves; Arkansas, Illinois, Indiana, Kentucky, and Minnesota (Law Enforcement Memorial Association) all pay homage to fallen heroes; Idaho benefits fire education and safety in the Boise area; and Mississippi and Tennessee encourage appreciation of nurses.

 A common optional type is the “In God We Trust” plate.
-In some states these are a no-cost optional, meaning motorists can choose the design for free.
+In some states these are a standard issue motorists can choose from, and in others they can be had for an extra fee (Utah is the case of both: F915G was extra cost, but V155D is a standard issue, as in 2017 Utah made it a no-cost choice).
 Some states (e.g., Florida, Georgia, Tennessee) simply apply the slogan to the regular plate, while others (e.g. Arkansas, Kansas, Virginia) have a unique design.

 Plates issued to people living in tribal territories include examples above.
 Note that Oklahoma’s Cherokee Nation plate is now available to all motorists.